§ 23-20.8-3 Practice of massage License required Use of title limited Qualifications for licenses continuing education Fees.

-(c) It shall be unlawful to advertise the practice of massage using the term massage or any other term that implies a massage technique or method in any public or private publication or communication by a person not licensed by the state of Rhode Island department of health as a massage therapist.
-Any person who holds a license to practice as a massage therapist in this state may use the title "licensed massage therapist" and the abbreviation "LMT."
-No other persons may assume such title or use such abbreviation or any other word, letters, signs, or figures to indicate that the person using the title is a licensed massage therapist.
+(c) It shall be unlawful to advertise the practice of massage using the term massage, or any other term that implies a massage technique or method, in any public or private publication or communication by a person not licensed by the state of Rhode Island department of health as a massage therapist.
+Any person who holds a license to practice as a massage therapist in this state may use the title "licensed, massage therapist" and the abbreviation "LMT."
+No other persons may assume such title or use such abbreviation or any other word, letters, signs, or figures to indicate that the person using the title is a licensed, massage therapist.
 A massage therapist's name and license number must conspicuously appear on all of the massage therapist's advertisements.
 A massage therapist licensed under this chapter must conspicuously display his or her license in his or her principal place of business.
-If the massage therapists does not have a principal place of business or conducts business in any other location, he or she must have a copy of his or her license available for inspection while performing any activities related to massage therapy.
+If the massage therapist does not have a principal place of business, or conducts business in any other location, he or she must have a copy of his or her license available for inspection while performing any activities related to massage therapy.

 (d)(1) The board shall, by rule, establish requirements for continued education.
 The board may establish such requirements to be completed and verified biennially or annually.
 The board shall require no more than twelve (12) hours biennially or six (6) hours annually.

 (2) Applicants for biennial licensure renewal shall meet continuing education requirements as prescribed by the board.
 On application for renewal of license, massage therapists shall attest to completion of six (6) hours annually in scope of practice-specific offerings that may include, but not be limited to:

 (i) Formal presentations;